-US housing starts rose more than expected in May, to a 10-year high, according to data released by the Commerce Department on Tuesday.
+US housing starts dropped to a nine-month low in June, according to data released by the Commerce Department on Tuesday.